alexjames/alexsmemorypalace/lifeskills/driving.md

 ## Driving Rules

-Lights - parking lights, high beam, low beam, emergency lights Gears
+ * Lights - parking lights, high beam, low beam, emergency lights Gears
-SMOG = Signal Mirrors Over-The-Shoulder Go
+ * SMOG = Signal Mirrors Over-The-Shoulder Go
-Signal at least 100 feet, unless right after intersection in which case you signal after you cross the intersection Mirrors look left, top and right one
+ * Signal at least 100 feet before a turn, unless the turn is right after intersection, in which case you signal after you cross the intersection
+ * Mirrors look left, top and right one
+ * Tires 1/32-inch uniformed threading
+ * 1 inch clearance between brake pedal and floor
+ * You can horn to oncoming traffic on narrow mountain roads if you can't see ahead

+### Lane colors
+Yellow line, never cross unless broken
+Soild White line avoid crossing
+Broken white line you can lane change
+Large broken lines - lane ending

 **Stop Sign** -